The Promises of Prohibition in New Jersey

 Organized Crime

 Reeves realized that Prohibition actually promoted organized crime.
-That it led to political and law enforcement corruption.
+That it led to political and police corruption.
 That it created widespread disrespect for the law.
 That the sometimes toxic moonshine endangered health and safety.
-And that Prohibition and lowered public morality.
+And that Prohibition and lowered morality.

 The Crusaders

-This led the former Prohibition Bureau administrator to become active in The Crusaders.
+This led the former Prohibition Bureau leader to become active in The Crusaders.
 This was a Repeal organization.
 He wrote speeches, articles and a book about his experiences.
 This helped promote Repeal.

 Reeves had the strength of his convictions.
-He saw that Prohibition was not only failing but creating serious problems.
+He saw that Prohibition was not only failing.
+It was creating serious problems.
 His work helped bring about the end of Prohibition with Repeal.

 Prohibition in New Jersey had been a disaster.

-Dodd, P. and Pike, H. The Spirited Ladies of Liberty Street.
+- Dodd, P. and Pike, H. The Spirited Ladies of Liberty Street.
 A Story of Liberation and Liquor in Prohibition.
-Denver: Outskirts, 2009.
+Denver: Outskirts.

-Field, V. New Jersey Coast Guard Stations and Rumrunners.
-Charleston, SC : Arcadia, 2004.
+- Field, V. New Jersey Coast Guard Stations and Rumrunners.
+Charleston, SC : Arcadia.

-Linderoth, M. Prohibition on the North Jersey Shore.
-Charleston, SC : Hist Press, 2010.
+- Linderoth, M. Prohibition on the North Jersey Shore.
+Charleston, SC : Hist Press.